Dark Mode Light Mode

 What makes it even more tragic is that there is enough money in the country, luxury, expensive cars, and hotels, but these children still live in this bad environment.
 It’s a reminder of the harsh society in the country.

-Is there a night life in Erbil?
+Is there nightlife in Erbil?

 There is!
 There are actually more clubs than I expected plus there are plenty of bars and liquor stores.